 Justine Ezarik founded her blog in 2002 (when she was in college) creating video content about Apple products.
 Today her blog belongs to one of the most popular in the tech industry.
 In 2017 Forbs distinguished iJustine on the list of the top 10 tech & business influencers.

 These are all great examples of very successful lifestyle bloggers.
 Don’t feel like you need to have over a million followers on Instagram before you start writing your blog if you have something to say – WRITE IT!

 The most important thing is that what you are writing about is important to you.
-I’ve seen more blogs fail because the author wanted to go with the trends of blogs, didn’t speak knowledgeably about what they were writing about and eventually they lost sight of their goals.
-That is because they didn’t have the passion to follow their dreams.
+I’ve seen more blogs fail because the author wanted to go with the trends of blogs, didn’t speak knowledgeably about what they were writing about, and eventually, they lost sight of their goals.
+That is because they didn’t have a passion for following their dreams.

 Do some research – follow a few popular influencers and bloggers in your niche so you can have “guidelines” of topics and such but overall, remember that just because they wrote about it doesn’t mean you can’t too!
-Everyone has their own perspective and voice about a subject.
-Follow the advice of Julie Sarinana “Dream, Believe, Achieve”.
+Everyone has their perspective and voice about a subject.
+Follow the advice of Julie Sarinana, “Dream, Believe, Achieve.”

 Do you have other suggestions for lifestyle blogs? 🙂